Choir With No Name

 “The Axis Foundation’s generosity means that we will be able to continue to run rehearsals in central London all year round, reaching more people affected by homelessness in the city and introducing them to the multiple benefits of singing together.”

-“We are extremely grateful, thank you!“ – Rachel Clare, Fundraising and Communications Manager, The Choir with No Name.
+“We are extremely grateful, thank you!” – Rachel Clare, Fundraising and Communications Manager

 The Axis Foundation’s £5,000 grant will support the music delivery costs of the London choir, including the Choir Director and rehearsal venue hire fees.
 Support for these costs in 2018/19 will enable them to offer community choir rehearsals 48 weeks of the year, create 12 gig opportunities for members at inspirational venues across the capital and host 12 outreach singing workshops for people at risk of homelessness and marginalised community members.
 The community choir project aims to engage with 230 individuals through their rehearsals and outreach programme throughout the year.

 The Choir with No Name London is based in the borough of Camden but is open to all boroughs in London.
 They also run choirs in Birmingham and Liverpool, and launched a brand new choir in Brighton in August 2018.
 In 2017/18 they worked with 764 marginalised adults across all choirs (278 via rehearsals and 486 via outreach singing workshops).
 CWNN rehearsals are followed by a hot meal and then the opportunity to socialise.
 Volunteers do the cooking and provide pastoral care and practical support too.